ethereum/remix-plugins-directory/README.md

 This repository hosts a plugins directory.
 The directory is used by [Remix IDE](https://remix.ethereum.org) for loading the list of available plugins.

-# how to reference a plugin
+# How to reference a plugin in Remix IDE

 Simply propose a PR which add a new entry in the `plugins` folder.
 This folder should contain at least a `profile.json`: